FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 3.5 - Quorum.** The ADAO Handbook (“Handbook”) shall provide a written explanation of the voting mechanism and voting quorum requirements of ADAO.
 All actions using a software agent, (e.g. Cardano script), Treasury, membership and voting are governed by the Designated Smart Contract.

-**Section 3.6 - Voting.** All voting will be performed on chain according to the mechanisms established by the Designated Smart Contract and any Ancillary Smart Contracts that may be established by the Designated Smart Contract.
+**Section 3.6 - Voting.** All voting will be performed on the Designated Blockchain according to the mechanisms established by the Designated Smart Contract and any Ancillary Smart Contracts that may be established by the Designated Smart Contract.
 Records of votes shall be recorded on the Designated Blockchain.
 Any vote, poll, or call for consensus that is taken in the ADAO Discord Server, ADAO social media accounts, or any other place shall be considered non-binding and advisory in nature.

  # Article IV - Decentralized Governance